YUZehuiIC/FPGA_ADC-Voltage-/README.md

-# FPGA_ADC-Voltage-
+# MSP430_ADC-Voltage
-FPGA: ADC practice to measure voltage in VHDL.
+ADC practice to measure voltage in C430.